What is a Sak Yant Tattoo?

 The tattoos are usually made up of intricate designs and symbols, which are believed to have different meanings and powers.
 Some of the most common Sak Yant designs include the Hah Taew (Five Line), Gao Yord, (9 Peaks) and Paed Tidt (8 Direction)

-The 3 Parts Meaning of a Real Sak Yant
+The 3 Parts that make a Real Sak Yant Tattoo

 This includes the magic spells within the mind of the Sak Yant master as they create the Sak Yant.
 The master is reciting special prayers as they apply the design so that it becomes filled with the desired intention of the final design.